 The break keyword

-Switch statements can save you a lot of code when you have multiple conditions to check for.
-If we were to convert our above switch statement example to if...else, it would look like this:
+Switch statements can save you a lot of repetition when you have multiple conditions to check against a single variable.
+Rewriting a switch statement as if...else could make your code longer and less readable:

 }